 Although raw food has some health benefits, you should not feed raw tuna to a cat.
 Raw tuna contains thiaminase.
 This is an enzyme that destroys thiamine (vitamin B1.)

-The canning/cooking process destroys thiaminase, so canned and cooked tuna is less likely to cause a vitamin B1 deficiency in cats than raw tuna.
+The canning/cooking process destroys thiaminase, so canned and cooked tuna is less likely to cause a vitamin B1 deficiency than raw tuna.

 2) Tuna in Spring Water

-If you feed your cat canned tuna, make sure it’s in spring water rather than brine (salt water) or sunflower oil.
-The sodium in brine can cause dehydration, and sunflower oil can cause diarrhea.
+The sodium in brine can cause dehydration, and excessive sunflower or olive oil can cause diarrhea.

 3) Low-Mercury Tuna